sverweij/mscgen_js/src/bower/README.md

 # mscgen_js bower package
-This is the mscgen_js bower package.
+This is an initial version of the mscgen_js bower package.
+- for now only contains `mscgen-inpage.js` (which auto-translates any msgen/ xu/ msgenny in html pages - see usage below)
+- later more will follow

+please refer to the main mscgen_js repo [https://github.com/sverweij/mscgen_js](https://github.com/sverweij/mscgen_js)

 ## Usage
 1. Reference the mscgen-inpage script in your page head: